ripple/ripple-blobvault/docs/v1-apiary-api-reference.md

 This is meant to be used for either resetting the blob after client blob recovery, or this can be used password change, where all the listed fields in the request must be changed.

+Since this endpoint changes the blob_id, please note to use the old blob_id for the ECDSA signature.

 ## POST /v1/user/{username}/updatekeys

 + Parameters